nyno-kb/python-101/_episodes/04-built-in.md

 ~~~
 {: .error}

+The error message tells us, that we cannot compare strings and integers.

 ## Functions may have default values for some arguments

 *   `round` will round off a floating-point number.